utdata/icj-setting-up/windows-01.md

 ### Alternative to SSH keys

-If you can't set SSH keys, you can at least reduce the number of times you have to enter your Github name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
+If you can't set SSH keys, you can at least reduce the number of times you have to enter your GitHub name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
 We'll have to use this method for lab computers.

 ## Text editor